-Surprisingly, one of the major factors impeding fire restoration for your Los Angeles home is water usage during firefighting efforts.
+Surprisingly, one of the major factors impeding fire restoration for your Seal Beach home is water usage during firefighting efforts.
 Excess moisture on top of fire damage makes the cleanup and restoration tasks even more challenging.
 Our trained SERVPRO technicians employ OSHA required Ground Fault Circuit Interrupters (GFCI), which shuts off power as a safety precaution if it senses too much electrical current in a wet environment.

 What are Some of the Most Common Safety Hazards After A Fire?